Tech Content

 How to Build a System for Data-Driven Decision Making

-Identifying a problem is the first step toward understanding the type of data necessary to understand the issue.
+Identifying a problem is the first step toward understanding the type of data necessary to address the issue.
 Once the problem is defined, the next step is to understand everything surrounding it and find the data necessary to validate assumptions.

 Creating reports, dashboards and visualizations ensures that complex data is visualized in a way that makes it easily understandable for everyone involved in the decision-making process.
 In the end, stakeholders are presented with the data captured by various charts, graphs, and dashboards.